hannaojole/Vanilla-weather-app/README.md

-vanilla-weather-app is an app built to give accurate info on weather forecast for any location in the world
+vanilla_weather_app is an app built to give accurate info on weather forecast for any location in the world